griga23/shoe-store/lab2.md

 ![image](terraform/img/catalog-and-database-dropdown.png)

-Find all customer records for one customer and display the timestamps from when the events were ingested in the `shoe_customers` Kafka topic
+Find all customer records for one customer and display the timestamps from when the events were ingested in the `shoe_customers` Kafka topic.
 ```
 SELECT id,$rowtime
 FROM shoe_customers